-Many of the children that started with us back in 1998 are now nearing graduation from college.
-The first class is in their senior year at college.
-Each year, our alumni visit us and tell us about their feats in high school.
-What we love to hear is how much they are still “Kingfisher Kids”— full of curiosity, stubbornly determined to learn in their own way, anxious to demonstrate their leadership skills, and making plans for colleges all over the US.
-One graduate is going to Cooking School and one is headed to become an Outdoor Leadership Instructor.
-Three of our kids are at Grady and two are at Tri-cities High School.
-We have four at Druid Hills High School.
+Many of the children that started with us back in 1998 have now graduated from college and are beginning families and careers of their own.
+What we love to hear, is how much they are still “Kingfisher Kids”— full of curiosity, stubbornly determined to learn in their own way, anxious to demonstrate their leadership skills, and making plans for the future that will shape the world.
+One graduate is going to Cooking School and one is an Outdoor Leadership Instructor.
+Three of our kids graduated from Grady and two graduated from Tri-cities High School.
+Eleven of our students graduated from Druid Hills High School.
 We had seven at Lakeside.
-One of our grads is traveling to Europe with his debate team this coming summer.
+One of our grads traveled to Europe with his college debate team last summer.
 One started an environmental studies club at Druid Hills and she now serves on our advisory board and works for a large D.C. based non-profit.
-We recently received a letter from one of the starting members of our first preschool class who has been accepted into Cornell in the Biology Department.
+We recently received a letter from one of the starting members of our first preschool class who has graduated from Cornell in the Biology Department.
 Another young man has been accepted at Stanford.
 Our Kingfisher Kids are heading into the world feeling confident and sure of their interests.
 It’s wonderful for us to observe and it has been a pleasure to know each of them.

 Our diverse student body is made up of children from Eastern Europe, from Mexico, from China, Vietnam, Sweden, and from all over the U.S. Our children are black, white, Hispanic, and Asian.
 We are Christians, Jews, Buddhists, and Muslims.
 Our diversity is part of our strength and makes every day at Kingfisher interesting.